 Can drinking alcohol cause hair loss?

-I suppose we all know the two faces of drinking alcohol.
-It can be a special part of a wonderful meal or make you feel good going out with some friends.
+We all may know the two faces of drinking alcohol.
+It can be a special part of a wonderful meal or make you feel good going out with friends.
 And it can also destroy lives.
 Drinking too much alcohol obviously has several negative effects.
 Drinking regularly makes it even more serious.
 But is there any relation with hair loss?
-Our human body is wonderful and it tries to compensate as long as it’s possible, but anything that is wrong to your body may cause health issues sooner or later.
-Given the complexity of human body these problems can vary.
-Excessive alcohol use will not just make you sick the day after but may have an effect on your sleep, the vitamin levels in your body or even your blood sugar.
-And just one of these can be enough to face hair loss.
+Our human body is wonderful.
+It tries to compensate as long as it’s possible, but anything that’s wrong to your body, may cause health issues sooner or later.
+Given the complexity of human body, these problems can vary.
+Excessive alcohol use will not just make you sick the day after but may have an effect on your sleep, the vitamin levels in your body or your blood sugar.
+Just one of these can be enough to face hair loss.
 So the answer is yes.
 Alcohol use can cause hair loss.

 The reasons why alcohol may cause hair loss:

 - Poor nutrition: Alcohol means empty calories.
 Usually the more you drink, the less you eat.
 It’s like cheating your body.
 You possibly don’t feel to be hungry.
 In the meantime, you’re slowly running out of vitamins and minerals that are important for your health.
 It will affect your scalp and hair, too.

 - Inability to absorb the nutrients: Even if you do care about taking the necessary nutrients with a balanced diet, you may face with the lack of vitamins.
 The reason is in the stomach.
 Alcohol can make it more acidic by destroying the lining of it.
 In such a condition it’s more difficult to absorb nutrients in the proper way.